-The 12-week vocational assessment and guidance program is for people considering a career change or further training.
-Along with classroom time, participants hear from guest speakers and take part in a six-week job placement or self-employment option.
+Career Bridges is a 12-week vocational assessment and guidance program for people considering a career change or further training.
+Along with classroom time, participants, also referred to as clients, hear from guest speakers and take part in a six-week job placement or self-employment option.

 The four locations of Career Bridges on PEI – Charlottetown, O’Leary, Summerside, and Montague, hold programs designed to help those looking to re-enter the workforce, make a career change, or just find a helping hand.
 The program is offered three times a year: January to March, March to June, and September to December.

 “We do one-on-one and group work and we are constantly evolving,” says Bruce Cluney, Program Coordinator.
 “In the early stage of the pandemic, we suspended delivery of the program and facilitators used that time to update our curriculum and discuss different teaching approaches, such as using virtual meetings.”